ENCODE-DCC/pyencoded-tools/README.md

         ./ENCODE_patch_set.py --flowcell

-the "flowcell" option is a flag used to have the script search for flowcell data in the infile
+the *--flowcell* option is a flag used to have the script search for flowcell data in the infile
+Example infile:

     accession   flowcell   lane    barcode   machine
     ENCSR000AAA value1     value2  value3    value4

 not all the columns are needed for the flowcell to be built

 **Removing data:**
 Data can be removed with the *--remove* option.
 This must be run with the *--update* command to make the changes.
 To remove items from a list you must also tag the column header as such, otherwise it will remove the entire item

        accession    subobject:list